agrmet/1DT116_inclass/IRL5/README.md

 We will be using the SIMD unfavorable, or actual data representation of PPM images!
 RGBRGBRGB...
 And we will find that with CUDA, it is actually really simple to do!

-For this work, unless you have a CUDA-capable NVIDIA GPU on your laptop (which I doubt ;P) you will most likely work on UPPMAX.
+We will be using the same image files as we did in IRL3.
-If you are UPPMAX, run the `setup_img_links.sh` to setup symbolic links to the images that I have uploaded into our project shared directory.
+If you are on 🐊, run the `setup_img_links.sh` to setup symbolic links to the images that I have uploaded into our project shared directory.

 ```